 How to Become a School Bus Driver

-If you have an interest in working with children and youth, driving a school bus may be the right job for you.
+If you have an interest in working with children and youth, driving a school bus may be a great job for you!
 Approximately 18,000 school buses travel two million kilometers in Ontario every school day.
-These trained professionals provide 300 million safe rides during the school year.
-You could play an important role in student transportation.
-Positions are ideal for retirees, parents and the self-employed.
+Professional school bus drivers provide 300 million safe rides each school year.
+You could play an important role in student safety and transportation.
+Click here to learn more about becoming a school bus driver in Ontario.

 WELCOME TO OSBA

-The Ontario School Bus Association (OSBA) is a non-profit association providing advocacy and education services for the owners of school bus fleets, school boards/transportation consortia and supplier/manufacturer companies across Ontario for over 60 years.
-We encourage related organizations to become a member company of this provincial association, who work diligently to safely and reliably serve the needs of student transportation in Ontario.
+The Ontario School Bus Association (OSBA) is a non-profit association providing advocacy, education and legislative consultation services to the owners of school bus fleets, school boards/transportation consortia and supplier/manufacturer companies across Ontario for over 60 years.
+We encourage related organizations to become members of OSBA, committed to professionally and reliably serving the needs of student transportation in Ontario.
 For any specific matters related to school bus routes, bus stops, etc., please contact your local school board or bus company as these types of service issues lie outside the role and mandate of OSBA.
 Become a member company!